jaimemartinez/LogxDB/README.md

 1. **Multiprocessing**: Efficiently process multiple log files in parallel.
 2. **Encoding Detection**: Detects the encoding of each log file automatically.
 3. **Custom Table Names and Column Orders**: Save logs to SQLite with custom table names and column configurations.
-4. **Regex Parsing**: Use flexible regex patterns to extract log data.
+4. **CLI Interface**: Use the parser directly from the command line.
+5. **Interactive Regex Testing REPL**: Test regex patterns interactively.
-5. **Multi-line Log Entry Support**: Handles logs that span multiple lines.
+6. **Multi-line Log Entry Support**: Handles logs that span multiple lines.

 ---